-The TOE implements a security log, logcat, and intent logging that are each stored in a circular memory buffer of various sizes.
-An MDM agent can read/fetch the security log and intents and then handle appropriately (potentially storing the log to Flash or transmitting its contents to the MDM server).
+The TOE implements a security log and logcat logging that are each stored in a circular memory buffer of various sizes.
+An MDM agent can read/fetch the security log and can be configured to retrieve logcat logs.
 These log methods meet the logging requirements outlined by FAU_GEN.1 in MDFPPv3.1.
 Please see the Security audit section for further information and specifics.